quentin-st/Simple-Deployment-Script/README.md

     **Type**: `string`
     **Default value**: `` *(empty string)*

+ - `commands`

+    You can run custom commands that are either not handled by this scripts, or project-specific.
+Your deploy.conf.json file must contain all commands in the `commands` array:

+        "commands": [
+            "ls -l",
+            "git status"
+        ]

 ## How to execute it
 All you have to do is to run `./deploy.py`: